-Should a Boater Receive a Rebate on Prepaid Marina Fees Due to Government Mandated Closure of Marinas?
+Should a Marina Provide a Refund on Prepaid Fees Due to Closure Because of Coronavirus?

 A Helpful Guide On How to Evalute Legal Positions Regarding Prepaid Slip Fees Involving Seasonal Marina Docking Contracts

 After a long winter, or seemingly so for most boat owners who spent months dreaming of springtime, many with bets on the 'ice out' date for favourite lakes, and with excitement brewing for the short summertime fun of boating season, many are now greatly disappointed with launching delays brought on by marinas falling within the non-essential business closure mandates issued by the government.
 The closure mandates arise as an enforceable Order as prescribed by O. Reg.
 82/20 to the Emergency Management and Civil Protection Act, R.S.O.
 1990, c.
 E.9, and as was made effective on March 24 2020.
 As an unfortunate result, many boaters and owners of yachts are now growing quite concerned for the disappointment of a likely shortened boating season, perhaps even a fully lost season, as well as for the potential financial waste involving prepaid docking slip fees as are usually required to reserve a spot at a preferred marina.

 Rights and Duties